Top 10 Best Classic Rock Albums of All Time

 I first bought this album on vinyl, but later it was the second CD I ever bought (the first being U2's Joshua Tree).
 I had to hear YYZ on the latest technology of the day.

 Baba O'Riley, Behind Blue Eyes, Won't Get Fooled Again, need I say more?
 This album represents one of the greatest rock groups at their best.
 It contains some of the greatest rock tunes and some of the greatest rock ballads as well.
 This album has every band member performing at their best and most rocking.
-It deserves top 3 for sure.
+It deserves top three for sure.

 Roger Daltrey's scream marks the pinnacle of classic rock.
 Nothing before that moment had so well captured the essence of rock and roll, and nothing after it matched the primal nuance of rock's earlier days.
 Surrounding this singular moment is rock and roll at its very finest.

 Led Zeppelin II is probably my favorite album out there.
 Individually, each track is strong, but not the best per se.
 Led Zeppelin II is not an album made to showcase any track in particular, and this becomes apparent when you listen to the whole album through.
-"Heartbreaker" is great, "Living Loving Maid" is great, but the way they sound back to back on a record just can't be beat.
-Led Zeppelin IV is great as well, but there are a few weaker tracks, thus putting II higher in my ranks.

 This was a very tough choice, but overall, I think this is the best Led Zeppelin album, just barely beating Led Zeppelin IV.
 This album contains some of the best writing the band ever put forth, including maybe the best all-around guitar work in rock history.